-- 2. Provide on the form in Section V.B, for each year covered by the State plan beginning in FY 2020, State determined levels of performance for each of the secondary and postsecondary core indicators, with the levels of performance being the same for all CTE concentrators in the State.
-(Section 113(b)(3)(A)(i)(I) of Perkins V) - 3.
-Provide a written response to the comments provided during the public comment period described in section 113(b)(3)(B) of the Act.
-(Section 113(b)(3)(B)(iii) of Perkins V)
+2. Provide on the form in Section V.B, for each year covered by the State plan beginning in FY 2020, State determined performance levels or each of the secondary and postsecondary core indicators, with the levels of performance being the same for all CTE concentrators in the State.
+(Section 113(b)(3)(A)(i)(I) of Perkins V)

-Text Box 2: Definition of CTE Concentrator
+Text Box 6: Statutory Definition of CTE Concentrator